harleengulati03/COMS20011_2022/README.md

 # Data Driven Computer Science (DDCS; COMS20011)

-The coursework will teach the basics of how to reason with data.
+The course will teach the basics of how to reason with data.

 ## Staff
 - [Laurence Aitchison](http://www.gatsby.ucl.ac.uk/~laurence/) [laurence.aitchison@bristol.ac.uk] (unit director)